neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### Why is the content of todays block so important for the students?

 - You will get an understanding about the very basics / the foundation of how the web works.
 - You will have a solid foundation to build upon and expand your knowledge and skills.
-It's the starting point of your technical expertise.

 - You will create your first website today, a big step towards becoming a developer!